 Substitute Senate Bill 5449 directed OSPI to survey teacher-librarians, principals, and technology directors in order to understand how they are currently integrating digital citizenship and media literacy education in their curriculum.
-A complete summary report of the survey results will be posted here in July, but here are some preliminary findings from the 249 districts that responded:
+Responses were provided by 249 of 295 districts, and 1,111 of approximately 2,250 school buildings.
+A spreadsheet of this data is available upon request from Dennis Small,

 Digital citizens recognize and value the rights, responsibilities and opportunities of living, learning and working in an interconnected digital world, and they engage in safe, legal and ethical behavior (adapted from

 Media literacy is the ability to access, analyze, evaluate, create and act using a variety of forms of communication (from

 See also Expanded Definitions of Digital Citizenship and Media Literacy

 Digital Citizenship and Media Literacy Checklist

 Checklist of Digital Citizenship and Media Literacy considerations developed by Washington State School Directors’ Association (WSSDA).

 Legislation passed in 2016 (SSB 6273) required the Office of Superintendent of

 Public Instruction to convene an advisory group to identify successful practices